subhajyotichaudhuri/subhajyotichaudhuri.github.io/_pages/about.md

 <br>
 <br>
 `Research Interest` <br>
-I am passionate about `designing materials for a sustainable future`, and have been working with some of the global leaders in the areas of\
+I am passionate about designing materials for a sustainable future, and have been working with some of the global leaders in the areas of\
 – Solar fuels catalysis\
 – Artificial photosynthesis\
 – Separation of metals\